-Multiple studies show that meditation increases the volume and density of your hippocampus, the area of your brain that is crucial for your memory.
+- Increase the volume and density of your hippocampus, the area of your brain that is crucial for storing memories

 So let’s add these up.
-Here we have something that provides: better brain-body communication, reduced stress, improved memory, etc. No negative side effects.
+Here we have something that provides: better brain-body communication, reduced stress, improved memory, healthy blood pressure, and slower aging.
+Not a single negative side effect.
 No drugs or supplements needed.

 How You Can Start Meditating Today

-Let’s focus on your mind.
-Specifically, let’s clear it out.
-All the noise.
-All the racing thoughts.
-All the chatter and clatter bouncing around.
-This was hard for me at first—not just keeping out the noise in my mind but keeping it quiet throughout a meditation session.
-But with repetition and practice, it didn’t take long before I caught on and started to think I could meditate in the Himalayas with Buddhists monks!
+I admit that this was hard for me at first.
+But with patience and practice, it didn’t take long before I caught on and started to think I could meditate in the Himalayas with Buddhists monks!

 The next step is something you’ve been doing your entire life—breathing.
-But here, you breathe in a way that’s very different than automatic, unconscious breathing.
-Instead, I want you to begin each breath deep in your stomach, not in your lungs.
+But here, you breathe in a way that’s a little bit different than you’re used to.
+Begin each breath deep in your stomach, not in your lungs.
 You’ve got it right when your stomach expands before your lungs, as you inhale through your nose.
-You then exhale through your mouth, focusing on emptying your lungs, then compressing your stomach.
+You then exhale through your mouth, focusing on emptying your lungs and compressing your stomach.